tgrava/tgrava.github.io/_pages/about.md

 *Hi there.*\
 "I sell no houses, only beginnings," said the Real Estate agent.\
 "I promise no truths, only probabilities," said the Truthful Statistician.\
-Yet I have nothing to sell you.
+*I promise nothing, I sell you nothing, this is simply my repository.*

 *The way I process is to...*\
 **I**nvert it.\